tauri-apps/tauri-docs/docs/api/config.md

         </ul>
         so don't forget to provide binaries for <strong>all targeted platforms</strong>.
       </div>` },
-      { property: "copyright", type: "string", description: `A copyright string associated with your application.` }, { property: "category", type: "string", description: `What kind of application this is.
+      { property: "copyright", optional: true, type: "string", description: `A copyright string associated with your application.` }, { property: "category", optional: true, type: "string", description: `What kind of application this is.
         Should be one among the following list: <br/>
         Business, DeveloperTool, Education, Entertainment, Finance, Game, ActionGame, AdventureGame, ArcadeGame, BoardGame, CardGame, CasinoGame, DiceGame, EducationalGame, FamilyGame, KidsGame, MusicGame, PuzzleGame, RacingGame, RolePlayingGame, SimulationGame, SportsGame, StrategyGame, TriviaGame, WordGame, GraphicsAndDesign, HealthcareAndFitness, Lifestyle, Medical, Music, News, Photography, Productivity, Reference, SocialNetworking, Sports, Travel, Utility, Video, Weather.
       ` },
-      { property: "shortDescription", type: "string", description: `A short description of your application.` }, { property: "longDescription", type: "string", description: `A longer, multi-line description of the application.` }, { property: "deb", type: "object", child: <Properties rows={[ { property: "depends", type: "string[]", description: `The list of deb dependencies your application relies on.` }, { property: "useBootstrapper", type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} />
+      { property: "shortDescription", optional: true, type: "string", description: `A short description of your application.` }, { property: "longDescription", optional: true, type: "string", description: `A longer, multi-line description of the application.` }, { property: "deb", optional: true, type: "object", child: <Properties rows={[ { property: "depends", optional: true, type: "string[]", description: `The list of deb dependencies your application relies on.` }, { property: "useBootstrapper", optional: true, type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} />
       },
-      { property: "osx", type: "object", child: <Properties rows={[ { property: "frameworks", type: "string[]", description: `A list of strings indicating any MacOS X frameworks that need to be bundled with the application.
+      { property: "osx", optional: true, type: "object", child: <Properties rows={[ { property: "frameworks", optional: true, type: "string[]", description: `A list of strings indicating any MacOS X frameworks that need to be bundled with the application.
 If a name is used, ".framework" must be omitted and it will look for standard install locations.
-You may also use a path to a specific framework.` }, { property: "minimumSystemVersion", type: "string", description: `A version string indicating the minimum MacOS X version that the bundled application supports.` }, { property: "license", type: "string", description: `The path to the license file to add to the DMG.` }, { property: "useBootstrapper", type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} /> }, { property: "exceptionDomain", type: "string", description: `Allows your application to communicate with the outside world.
+You may also use a path to a specific framework.` }, { property: "minimumSystemVersion", optional: true, type: "string", description: `A version string indicating the minimum MacOS X version that the bundled application supports.` }, { property: "license", optional: true, type: "string", description: `The path to the license file to add to the DMG.` }, { property: "useBootstrapper", optional: true, type: "boolean", description: `Enable the <a href="#bootstrapper">boostrapper script</a>.` }]} /> }, { property: "exceptionDomain", optional: true, type: "string", description: `Allows your application to communicate with the outside world.
       <div class="alert alert--info" role="alert" style="margin-top: 10px;">
         It should be a lowercase, without port and protocol domain name.
       </div>